 He looked up at me, “Why don’t you go around the corner to Thrifty Drug?
-Schwab’s charges twice as much and the only difference is their little brown-glass bottle with the funky Schwab’s label.
+Schwab’s charges twice as much and the only difference is their brown-glass bottle and the funky label.
 Why do you go there?”

 “I go there because I like their little brown-glass bottles with the quirky, typewritten labels.
 I like picking up my prescription and then having a double-chocolate malted at the counter where everyone is reading Variety or Hollywood Reporter and where the soda jerk knows my name.
-I go there because, from time-to-time I like to make a phone call from one of their old sit-down phone booths that smell of wood polish and cigar smoke and perfume and have the phone numbers of every actor resource from Central Casting to William Morris to the Actor’s Fund—carved by past generations of actors—in the mahogany walls and written in the margins of the phone books.”
+I go there because, from time-to-time, I like to make a phone call from one of their old mahogany sit-down phone booths that smell of wood polish and cigar smoke and perfume and have the phone numbers of every actor resource from Central Casting to William Morris to the Actor’s Fund carved by past generations of actors into the walls and more recently written in the margins of the phone books.”

 Royer finished writing the prescription.
 He paused for a second or two and said, “Just for one day, I’d like to see the world as you see it.”